Cybersecurity Tech Accord: More Than 30 Tech Firms Pledge Not to Assist Governments in Cyberattacks - Slashdot

 All the people in bed with the NSA aren't going to assist with government with cyberattacks?
 This is my believing face.

+You are aware, that you are meant to elect representatives and they are meant to represent you in government and that government is meant to obey it's citizens.
+Perhaps you have become so accustomed to rolling over and taking it up the backside, that you now live in fear of demanding that your government obey the people that elect it.
+Well, at leas the US, isn't the only out of control government, the UK and France are right up there too and their legislative bodies are now caught up in the mess of having t

-But some already participate (Score:2)
+But some already participate (Score:3)

 After all, if not for Microsoft operating systems and productivity products, many cyber attacks would be impossible.